avatarium108/a8a/README.md

 # Step 2: Navigate to the project directory.
 cd <YOUR_PROJECT_NAME>

+# Step 3: Copy environment variables
+cp .env.example .env
+# Edit .env with your actual Supabase credentials

-# Step 3: Install the necessary dependencies.
+# Step 4: Install the necessary dependencies.
 npm i

-# Step 4: Start the development server with auto-reloading and an instant preview.
+# Step 5: Start the development server with auto-reloading and an instant preview.
 npm run dev
 ```